Designing a Concierge AI that supports Banking Customers and KYC Compliance

 Improving user journeys

-• We started by identifying “red routes”, key journeys that users took through the site to find information, and identified that the most common was where they looked up a characteristic (say “boiling point”) of a material (say “Benzene”)
+We started by identifying “red routes”; key journeys that users took through the site to find information, such as finding a specific material such as “benzene”, and looking up a property such as “boiling point”

-• We had previously identified in research that the user journey had “bloated”, due to “experience rot” (continual addition of extra pages and features outside the original remit that confuse the original objectives and impair user success).
+We identified in our research that the user journey had bloated due to “experience rot” (continual addition of extra pages and features outside the original remit that confuse the original objectives and impair user success).

-• During this testing, we also discussed opportunities from extra functionality, including digitising the data, which I could then advocate to the business as opportunities for future product development
+During this testing, we also identified opportunities such as digitising the data within the PDFs, which I could then advocate to the business as opportunities for future product development

 During our research, we identified not only the different requirements for each persona, but also discussed with them the different scenarios in which they would access the database.
 For example: